mfuhrmeister/nodejs-embedded-mongodb-standalone/README.md

 - **npm run dax** : `node bin/dax.js [version [directory]]` downloads and extracts MongoDB for the given version and download directory.

 - **npm run stop** : `node bin/stop.js [binPath [dbpath]]` stops MongoDB for the given installation path and optional working directory.

+For macOS and Windows, prefer passing the same `binPath` and `dbpath` that were used at startup so `nems-stop` can resolve the pid file.

 If you install the package globally or run it through `npx`, the same entrypoints are available as `nems`, `nems-dax`, and `nems-stop`.